HomeBUSINESSBenefits of Apprenticeship Act 1961: A Complete Guide

 2. on-the-job training (OJT)/practical training at the workplace.

-Apprentices get an opportunity of undergoing ‘on-the-job’ training and are exposed to real working conditions.
+There are several Apprenticeship Act 1961 Benefits.
+For instance, apprentices get an opportunity of undergoing ‘on-the-job’ training and are exposed to real working conditions.
 They get a chance to work on advanced machines and equipment, industry-specific best practices and learn more about their field.
 Apprentices become skilled workers once they have acquired the knowledge and skills in a trade or occupation, which helps them in getting wages or self-employment.
-In addition, apprentices get a stipend at the prescribed rates during the training.
+In addition, Apprenticeship Act 1961 Benefits also state that apprentices get a stipend at the prescribed rates during the training.

 In parallel with training your workforce under the Apprenticeship Act, it’s vital for businesses to understand the legal landscape surrounding Non-Compete and Non-Solicitation Agreements.
 Such agreements can be critical in protecting your business interests, especially when it comes to retaining proprietary knowledge and client relationships.
 Our article delves into the legality and enforceability of these agreements in India, providing essential insights for employers looking to safeguard their operations.